pierrefalconetti/sandbox/README.md

 The project was turned into a Typescript project by following this page: https://create-react-app.dev/docs/adding-typescript/

+The tsconfig.json file was added by using the command `tsc --init`, and the "jsx" flag was also activated.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).